 This mysterious apple is a rare fruit and is only grown in the Tibetan region of Nyingchi.
 Its skin is very dark, the apple tree is hard to grow, and little is known about its origin.

 The Mac Apple isn’t just a wildly popular laptop—it’s beloved among apple varieties, and its history dates back to the American Revolution.

 59. Cosmic Crisp

-The Cosmic Crisp Apple is exclusively grown by few commercial growers, and was developed in the Washington State University breeding program as a cross between Enterprise and Honeycrisp Apples.
+The Cosmic Crisp Apple is exclusively grown by a few commercial growers and was developed in the Washington State University breeding program as a cross between Enterprise and Honeycrisp Apples.